g4klx/MMDVM-CrossMode/README.md

 - FM
 - M17

-The initial versions will only allow for D-Star, M17, and FM, with System Fusion being possible, depending on the time available before Hamvention 2024.
+The initial version only allows for D-Star, DMR, YSF DN, M17, and FM being possible.

 It builds on 32-bit and 64-bit Linux as well as on Windows using Visual Studio 2019 on x86 and x64.
 It can optionally control various Displays.
 Currently